Skip to main content

 It’s vital to monitor the health of our forests for diseases and invasive pests.
 Left unchecked, these threats can cause widespread tree deaths.
 This can lead to several serious issues:

-- unstable deadwood that can, in some cases, pose a risk to buildings and nearby infrastructure
+• unstable trees - this could pose a risk to buildings and nearby infrastructure

 How we monitor these threats

-We look for signs of sick trees in our forests and report any suspected pests and diseases to Scottish Forestry.
-By taking action quickly, we can slow or stop the spread of pests and diseases.
-Given the amount of land we manage, we have a vital role in keeping Scotland’s trees healthy.
+We also look for signs of sick trees in our forests.
+Any suspected pests and diseases are then reported to Scottish Forestry.
+By taking prompt action, we can slow or stop the spread.

-Members of the public can also report pests and diseases through Tree Alert.
+Members of the public can also report pests and diseases they spot.
+Tree Alert is an online reporting tool where sightings can be reported.

 What this means for the future of Scotland’s forests

-- Planting forests with a greater mix of tree species.
-By managing diverse forests and woods, we can reduce the chance of a single disease or pest wiping out large areas.
+• planting forests with a greater mix of tree species.
+Diverse forests and woods can reduce the chance of a single disease or pest wiping out large areas

 Kilmun Arboretum tree trial

-We are currently running a trial in Dunoon to see what species of trees will grow well in Scotland.
+We are currently running a trial in Dunoon to see what species of trees grow well in Scotland as well as looking into what species will thrive in the future.

 Kilmun Arboretum is one of three national arboretums in the UK.
-It was established in the 1930s as a living laboratory where experts tested to see what species of trees could grow in our climate.
-Over 260 tree species were planted there in small plots.
-Of those, over 200 thrived making Kilmun an important site for forestry in Britain.
+Arboretums are botanical gardens specialising in trees and shrubs.
+Established in the 1930s as a living laboratory, it was created so forestry experts could test to see what species of trees could grow in our climate.
+Over 260 tree species were planted in the arboretum in small plots.
+Of those, over 200 thrived making Kilmun an important site for forestry research in the UK.

-We are now using this initial research to solve the modern problem of replacing the thousands of trees being lost to tree disease across Scotland.
+We use this research to solve the modern problem of replacing the thousands of trees lost to tree disease across Scotland.

 How you can help protect Scotland's trees